Gui-Yom/ktor-graphql/README.md

 ## Features

-A ready to configure graphql engine based on graphql-kotlin.
-It uses kotlinx-serialization exclusively :D.
+A graphql feature for Ktor.

 ### GraphQL ktor feature